giuseppeporcelli/amazon-sagemaker-build-train-deploy/01_build_and_train/README.md

 2. Follow the instructions in the Jupyter notebook.

-## Proceed to module 2
+## Proceed to Module 2

-You have completed module 1: Build and train models.
-Please proceed to [module 2: Deploy the models](../02_deploy/README.md).
+You have completed Module 1: Build and train models.
+Please proceed to [Module 2: Deploy the models](../02_deploy/README.md).